What’s the difference between a Skilled Nursing Facility (SNF) and a Nursing Facility?

 Why Terms of Art Matter

 Why might the terms of art matter?
 Remember most CCRCs receive revenue from other sources beyond the residents’ buy-in or monthly fees.
-Many CCRC nursing facilities do not limit the residents of the health facility to members entering from early stages of the community’s continuum of offerings.
-These CCRCs get paid by nonresidents.
-Or they’re paid by the insurers for these non-residents.
-So these regulatory levels address both CCRC residents and nonresident members of the broader community, including private pay (with or without long-term care insurance), and even Medicare recipients.
-This also becomes an issue when you (a CCRC resident) need care in the nursing facility.
+Many CCRC nursing facilities do not limit the residents of the health facility to members.
+CCRCs often bring nonresidents into their Health Center to keep the center occupied.
+And keep the community profitable.
+So these regulatory levels address both CCRC residents and nonresidents.
+These nonresidents often include private pay and even Medicare recipients.
+This can become an issue when you (a CCRC resident) need care in the nursing facility.
 Will there be an empty bed?
 If so, do you have first preference over a nonresident private pay patient?

 Your CCRC contract will most likely use the terms of art.
 Most contracts include a definitions section.
 This section details what exactly is meant for that contract by a specific term of art.
-When you read your contract (or proposed contract) be sure to refer to the definitions section and don’t read technical terms with their common usage or generic meaning.
+When you read your contract refer to the definitions section and don’t read technical terms with their common usage or generic meaning.

 Even Medicare uses Nursing Facilities to refer broadly to both categories, such as in the Medicare Nursing Facilities Rating System.
-(For more information on Medicare’s 5-star Rating System see our explanation at this link.)
+(For more information on Medicare’s 5-star Rating System see our explanation at this Medicare Star Rating.)